Join Anna Maria’s

 Newsletter

-Beef shanks are a dish typical of northern Italy.
+Beef shanks are a typical dish of Northern Italy.
 The meat is cut transversely from the leg of the animal.
 The bone that comes with it contains the marrow.
 Marrow is very flavorful and can be eaten by removing it with a little fork or spoon.

-2 oz (60 gr) flour
+2 oz (60 g) flour

 salt